SjSavio/MNIST-Neural-Network-From-Scratch/README.md

 - No deep learning frameworks required (no TensorFlow, PyTorch, etc.)
 - Implements forward and backward propagation manually
 - Classifies digits 0-9 from the MNIST dataset
+- Achieves 90% accuracy on the test set

 ## Requirements
 - Python 3.x